ElsaDevOps/ElsaDevOps/README.md

 My name is Elsa.
 I'm a DevOps Engineer based in the UK.

-I automate anything I can and build infrastructre that optimises workflows.
+I automate anything I can and I strive to build infrastructre that ensures avaliability, reliability and optimises workflows.

 My main tech stack is Linux, AWS, Docker, Terraform, GitHub Actions and I'm currently upskilling in Kubernetes!